 MOD ACP/64A1/10

-RESOLUTION 101 (Rev. Busan, 2014)
+RESOLUTION 101 (Rev. dubai, 2018)

 Internet Protocol-based networks

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recalling

-a) Resolution 101 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+a) Resolution 101 (Rev. Busan, 2014) of the Plenipotentiary Conference;

 b) Resolutions 102, 130, 133 and 180 (Rev. Busan, 2014) of this conference;

+c) Resolution 197 (Busan, 2014) of this conference to facilitate the Internet of Things to prepare for a globally connected world and that the implementation of Internet Protocol version six (IPv6) will contribute to the future development of IoT;

-c) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society (WSIS), especially §§ 27 c) and 50 d) of the Tunis Agenda for the Information Society, relating to international Internet connectivity;
+d) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society (WSIS), especially §§ 27 c) and 50 d) of the Tunis Agenda for the Information Society, relating to international Internet connectivity;

-d) that the WSIS+10 High-Level Event (Geneva, 2014), in its Statement on the Implementation of WSIS Outcomes and the WSIS Vision Beyond 2015, determined that one of the priority areas to be addressed by the Post-2015 Development Agenda must be: "Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space, including in light of future developments in the Internet of Things";
+e) that the WSIS+10 High-Level Event (Geneva, 2014), in its Statement on the Implementation of WSIS Outcomes and the WSIS Vision Beyond 2015, determined that one of the priority areas to be addressed by the Post-2015 Development Agenda must be: "Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space, including in light of future developments in the Internet of Things";

-e) No. 196 of the ITU Convention, which stipulates that telecommunication standardization study groups shall pay due attention to the study of questions and to the formulation of recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries1 at both the regional and international levels;
+f) No. 196 of the ITU Convention, which stipulates that telecommunication standardization study groups shall pay due attention to the study of questions and to the formulation of recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries1 at both the regional and international levels;

-f) Resolution 23 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;
+g) Resolution 23 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;

-g) Resolution 69 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;
+h) Resolution 69 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources and telecommunications/information and communication technologies;

-h) Recommendation ITU-T D.50, on general tariff principles – principles applicable to international Internet connection;
+i) Recommendation ITU-T D.50, on general tariff principles – principles applicable to international Internet connection;

-i) Resolution 64 (Rev. Dubai, 2012) of WTSA, on IP address allocation and facilitating the transition to and deployment of IPv6;
+j) Resolution 64 (Rev. Hammamet, 2016) of WTSA, on IP address allocation and facilitating the transition to and deployment of IPv6;

-j) United Nations General Assembly Resolution 68/302, on the review of WSIS;
+k) United Nations General Assembly Resolution 68/302, on the review of WSIS;

-k) Opinion 1 (Geneva, 2013) of the World Telecommunication/Information and Communication Technology (ICT) Policy Forum (WTPF), on promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity;
+l) Opinion 1 (Geneva, 2013) of the World Telecommunication/Information and Communication Technology (ICT) Policy Forum (WTPF), on promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity;

-l) Opinion 2 (Geneva, 2013) of WTPF, on fostering an enabling environment for the greater growth and development of broadband connectivity;
+m) Opinion 2 (Geneva, 2013) of WTPF, on fostering an enabling environment for the greater growth and development of broadband connectivity;

-m) Opinion 3 (Geneva, 2013) of WTPF, on supporting capacity building for the deployment of IPv6;
+n) Opinion 3 (Geneva, 2013) of WTPF, on supporting capacity building for the deployment of IPv6;

-n) Opinion 4 (Geneva, 2013) of WTPF, in support of IPv6 adoption and transition from IPv4;
+o) Opinion 4 (Geneva, 2013) of WTPF, in support of IPv6 adoption and transition from IPv4;

-o) Opinion 5 (Geneva, 2013) of WTPF, on supporting multistakeholderism in Internet governance;
+p) Opinion 5 (Geneva, 2013) of WTPF, on supporting multistakeholderism in Internet governance;

-p) Opinion 6 (Geneva, 2013) of WTPF, on supporting operationalizing the enhanced cooperation process,
+q) Opinion 6 (Geneva, 2013) of WTPF, on supporting operationalizing the enhanced cooperation process,

 aware